-Fear and Anger in PTSD
+Fear and Anger in PTSDSkip to the navigation

 After a traumatic event, you may develop post-traumatic stress disorder (PTSD).
 You may not feel close to people, or you may feel on edge.
 Your friends and family may tell you that you don't seem the same.
 You may feel angry.